Login

 Enter the four primary inputs:

-• Loan Amount: This is the total principal amount of the loan.
+• Loan Amount: The total principal amount of the loan.

-• Number of Months: This is the length of the loan in months.
-You should enter the number of months that the loan will be repaid over.
-For example, if you have a 20-year mortgage, which is 240 months, you would enter 240.
+• Number of Months: The full length of the loan in months.
+For example, a 20-year mortgage equals 240 months, so you would enter 240.

-• Payment Amount: This is the amount of each payment that you will make on the loan.
+• Payment Amount: The amount of each scheduled payment on the loan.

-Note: You may enter 3 of the 4 values (Loan Amount, Number of Months, Annual Interest Rate, Payment Amount) and leave one value set to 0, and the calculator will calculate the unknown value based on the entered values.
+Note: Enter values for any three of the four fields (Loan Amount, Number of Months, Annual Interest Rate, Payment Amount).
+Leave the remaining field set to 0, and the calculator will compute the unknown value.

-The below secondary input must also be set.
+The following secondary input must also be set:

-• Payment Method: Select the payment method you will use to pay off the loan.
-If the first payment is due when the loan originates set this option to "Advance."
-Otherwise, we'll assume the first payment is due one month after the origination date (when the funds are available) and in that case, this must be set to "Arrears."
+• Payment Method: Select how payments are applied.
+If the first payment is due on the date the loan originates, select “Advance.”
+If the first payment is due one month after the loan funds are available, select “Arrears.”

 • This calculator sucks I can not calculate the payments